 The Executive Committee ensures that CHEAD operates in accordance with the objects enshrined in its constitution.
 Members of the Executive Committee, including the officers of Chair, Vice Chair and Treasurer, are elected by the registered representatives of CHEAD member institutions.
-The Executive Committee comprises the Chair, who is therefore also the Chair of CHEAD, the Vice Chair, the Honorary Treasurer, six elected members and up to four co-opted members, plus the Chair of the Group for Learning in Art & Design (GLAD) and the Higher Education Academy Division Lead for Art & Design ex officio.
-The terms of appointment for officers and members of the Executive Committee is normally for three years.
+The Executive Committee comprises the Chair, who is therefore also the Chair of CHEAD, the Vice Chair, the Honorary Treasurer, six elected members and up to four co-opted members.
+The term of appointment for officers and members of the Executive Committee is normally for three years.